kranzky/insoluble/folly.md

 As the group emerged from the arches, howling winds and turbulent flights of birds became their companions.
 Jay forcefully pinned a humming, turquoise feather to his hat, following a playful punch from one of the others.
 Like a syringe, a wren followed the chirp of a distant lighthouse, guiding their way.
 Meanwhile, Jay brewed a concoction with the essence of the turquoise feather, hoping to understand its humming properties.
 Julie and Mike exchanged glances, noticing a common flash of excitement in each other's eyes as they ventured further into the unknown.

 Angela struggles, feeling the wheels' motion.

-Exposition;15:STRANGE ATMOSPHERE TENSION CONTINUED

-Exposition;12:BIRD FLIGHTS WINDS

-Exposition;10:GROUP GATHERED CIRCLE

-Exposition;15:ANGELA WHEELED CLOSER

-Exposition;11:JAY SCRATCHED CHIN

-Exposition;15:JULIE MIKE EXCHANGED SMILES

-Exposition;8:AROUND HAT

-Exposition;9:TIME FLEW BY

-Exposition;7:LOST DAZE

-Exposition;10:REMINISCING SHARED PAST

-"Look at this!"
-Christopher exclaimed, pointing at the storm that was now visible in the distance.
-"What a catastrophic delivery of chaos, Jay," he replied with a mix of awe and concern.
-The strange atmosphere of tension continued as birds took unpredictable flights amidst the howling winds.
-The group gathered in a circle, with Angela wheeling herself closer to be part of the conversation.
-Jay scratched his chin thoughtfully, while Julie and Mike exchanged knowing smiles as they observed the humming turquoise feather attached to Jay's hat.
-Time seemed to fly by as they all became lost in a daze, reminiscing about their shared past and the adventures that brought them together.

 ---